Dr Ros Kennedy

 Focussing heavily on the building and construction, aerospace and defence, music and entertainment sectors, he also regularly presents at tax technical seminars as well as annual budget events.
 Mike is a member of a number of professional bodies and committees, including the Institute of Chartered Accountants in England and Wales (ICAEW) and the Chartered Institute of Taxation (CIOT).

 Keith Norton is now retired, having previously worked for the National Westminster Bank and for UWE in the Finance Department.
 He now occupies himself volunteering for Lifeskills, a safety awareness centre, and for the Avon Wildlife Trust as a learning assistant and for the Cathedral as an education guide, all three roles involve working with young people.

 Born in Leicestershire, he read History at University College Cardiff and moved to Bristol in 1978.
 He has had a long connection with Bristol Cathedral.
 Both his sons were choristers at the Cathedral School and he and his wife are congregation members.
-He has just stood down as Head Steward after eight years, and he is a Cathedral Council member.
+He has just stood down as Head Steward after eight years, and he has been a Cathedral Council member.
 He is also involved in other local institutions in Keynsham.